SpectoLabs/hoverfly/docs/pages/tutorials/behindaproxy/behindaproxy.rst

-.. _importing_simulation:
+.. _behind_a_proxy:

 Using Hoverfly behind a proxy
 ================================

-In some environments, you may already be running behind a proxy.
-Without configuration, Hoverfly will not be able to forward requests.
+In some environments, you may only be able to access the internet via a proxy.
+For example, your organization may route all traffic through a proxy for security reasons.

-Hoverfly has the ability to configure an upstream proxy.
+If this is the case, you will need to configure Hoverfly to work with the 'upstream' proxy.

 This configuration value can be easily set when starting an instance of Hoverfly.

 .. code:: bash